Are You A Candidate?

 However, an MRI is the best imaging we have for spine problems, so a clinician will examine your MRI report or CT scan in conjunction with a conversation regarding pain history and symptoms to determine if we may be able to help relieve your back pain.

-If a patient has not exhausted conservative means of treatment or does not need surgery, the physician will refer them to physical therapy, chiropractic care or pain management.
-Some patients will be good candidates for the AccuraScope® procedure.
+If a patient has not exhausted conservative means of treatment or does not need back surgery, the physician will refer them to physical therapy, chiropractic care or pain management.
+Other patients may be good candidates for a North American Spine procedure.

 If a patient requires a more invasive procedure or hardware, we work with orthopedic surgeons and/or neurosurgeons to determine the least invasive treatment plan that is likely to relieve your pain.
 Each patient is treated according to his or her unique needs in the judgment of the physician.
 They can make a preliminary determination based on this information, but we will continue to collect data and screen patients until they are examined by a physician.
 All treatment plans are ultimately determined between the patient and the physician during an in-office consultation and are subject to change at that time.